awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-mfa.md

 Multi\-factor authentication \(MFA\) increases security for your app\.
 It adds a *something you have* authentication factor to the *something you know* factor of user name and password\.
 You can choose SMS text messages or time\-based one\-time passwords \(TOTP\) as second factors to sign in your users\.

+**Note**
+The first time that a new user signs in to your app, Amazon Cognito issues OAuth 2\.0 tokens, even if your user pool requires MFA\.
+The second authentication factor when your user signs in for the first time is their confirmation of the verification message that Amazon Cognito sends to them\.
+If your user pool requires MFA, Amazon Cognito prompts your user to register an additional sign\-in factor to use during each sign\-in attempt after the first\.

 With adaptive authentication, you can configure your user pool to require second factor authentication in response to an increased risk level\.
 To add adaptive authentication to your user pool, see [Adding advanced security to a user pool](cognito-user-pool-settings-advanced-security.md)\.

 When you set MFA to `required` for a user pool, all users must complete MFA to sign in\.
 To sign in, each user must set up at least one MFA factor, such as SMS or TOTP\.
 When you set MFA to `required`, you must include the MFA setup in user onboarding so that your user pool permits them to sign in\.

 If you activate SMS as an MFA factor, you can require that users provide phone numbers and have your users verify them during sign\-up\.
 If you have set MFA to `required` and only support SMS as a factor, users will need to provide phone numbers\.
 Users without phone numbers need your support to add a phone number to their profile before they can sign in\.
 You can use unverified phone numbers for SMS MFA\.
 These numbers will receive verified status after MFA succeeds\.

 If you have set MFA to `required` and you activated SMS and TOTP as supported verification methods, Amazon Cognito prompts new users without phone numbers to set up TOTP MFA\.
 If you have set MFA to `required` and the only MFA method you activated is TOTP, Amazon Cognito prompts all new users to set up TOTP MFA the second time they sign in\.
-Amazon Cognito generates a challenge to set up TOTP MFA in response to [InitiateAuth](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html) and [AdmInitiateAuth](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminInitiateAuth.html) API operations\.
+Amazon Cognito generates a challenge to set up TOTP MFA in response to [InitiateAuth](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html) and [AdminInitiateAuth](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminInitiateAuth.html) API operations\.

 **Topics**
 + [Prerequisites](#user-pool-settings-mfa-prerequisites)